-AS12: The Farm Workplace I Instructors: Plant Science Staff Coordinator: Prof. Campbell
+AS12: The Farm Workplace I Instructors: Plant Science Staff

-Diverse aspects of the farm workplace will be covered, with the major emphasis on occupational health and safety, proper attention operating protocols and standard to procedures, relevant legal aspects, and workplace issues and relationships.
-Specific instruction will cover equipment calibration, the use of selected tools, safe equipment and machinery operation, and the fundamentals of farm operations.
-Troubleshooting and decision making as relevant to safety and maintenance will also be emphasized.
+Diverse aspects of the farm workplace will be covered, with the major emphasis on occupational health and safety, proper attention to protocols and standard operating procedures, relevant legal aspects, and workplace issues and relationships.
+Specific skills instruction will cover equipment calibration, the use of selected tools, safe equipment and machinery operation, and the fundamentals of farm operations.
+Trouble-shooting and decision making as relevant to safety and maintenance will also be emphasized.
 The skills may be learned on the campus, on approved farms, or at other institutions pending approval by the Animal Science Department.